michellebaker1129/week-1-challenge/README.md

 WHEN I view the image elements
 THEN I find accessible alt attributes
 WHEN I view the heading attributes

+    TUTOR QUESTION: Is the h2 at the footer out of order because there are h3s above it?

 THEN they fall in sequential order
 WHEN I view the title element
 THEN I find a concise, descriptive title